seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 # ANALYST INSTRUCTIONS — Crypto Market Analysis Engine

-**Canonical path:** `ANALYST-INSTRUCTIONS.md` (repository root, sibling of `EXECUTOR-INSTRUCTIONS.md`). **Revision 2026-09-02-c.**
+**Canonical path:** `ANALYST-INSTRUCTIONS.md` (repository root, sibling of `EXECUTOR-INSTRUCTIONS.md`). **Revision 2026-09-03-a.**

 **Authority.** Authoritative in GitHub, mirrored into the Claude Project for audit.
-Written by the Architect; the analyst never edits this file, and a change to it is a TZ like any other.
-This file is the single operative text of the analytical **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.
+Written by the Architect; **the analyst never edits this file, and a change to it is an Architect edit delivered as the COMPLETE file and uploaded by the Boss — never a TZ.** `EXECUTOR-INSTRUCTIONS.md` §7 item 14 forbids the Executor to write this file, so a TZ asking for the edit is defective and is blocked before it starts; the wording that stood here said the opposite and was itself the defect.
+A finding may FORCE such an edit, and the edit names the run that produced it.
+This file is the single operative text of the analytical
+**methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.